...featuring 39240 machines :

 Super Pac-Man © 1982 Namco.

-Super Pac-Man is a 1- or a 2-player game where you are in control of the legendary Pac-Man.
+Super Pac-Man is a 1- or 2-player game where you are in control of the legendary Pac-Man.
 As in the original "Pac-Man" game, the goal is to clear each maze, but this time, instead of dots, the maze consists of prizes which are locked away behind gates.
-There are two ways to acces the prizes.
+There are two ways to access the prizes.
 You can eat the keys which open a particular gate, and not always the gate which is closest to that key.
-Or you can crash through the gate after you eat a super pill and become Super Pac-Man.
+Or you can crash through the gate after you eat a Super Pill and become Super Pac-Man.
 You are not required to eat all of the keys in order to complete the stage.

-New in this game is the super pill.
-There are two super pills in the maze which allow Pac-Man to become Super Pac-Man for a limited period of time.
-While in Super form, Pac-Man can crash through the maze gates, fly over the ghosts and avoid being killed (or eat them when they're blue), and travel at super speed whenever the player presses and holds the speed button.
+New in this game is the Super Pill.
+There are two Super Pills in the maze which allow Pac-Man to become Super Pac-Man for a limited period of time.
+While in Super form, Pac-Man can crash through the maze gates, fly over the ghosts and avoid being killed (or eat them when they're blue), and travel at super speed whenever the player presses and holds the Super Speed button.
 When the super power is about to run out, Pac-Man flashes white and then returns to his normal form.
-You can extend the duration of super time by eating a regular power pill.
-The super time will then be extended by the duration of the ghosts' blue time.
+You can extend the duration of Super time by eating a regular Power Pill.
+The Super time will then be extended by the duration of the ghosts' blue time.

 Pac-Man loses one life whenever a ghost catches him when the ghost is not blue and Pac-Man is not in Super form.
-At the default settings, you start with a set number of lives ('Lives' dip switch), and bonus lives can be awarded to you as you reach or pass certain preselected point values ('Extra Lives' dip switch).
+You start with a set number of lives ('Lives' dip switch), and bonus lives can be awarded to you as you reach or pass certain preselected point values ('Extra Lives' dip switch).

-As your skill level increases, the ghosts speed up their pursuit of Pac-Man and they stay blue for shorter and shorter periods of time after he eats a power pill until, in the high stages, they do not turn blue at all.
+As the stages increases, the ghosts speed up their pursuit of Pac-Man and they stay blue for shorter and shorter periods of time after he eats a Power Pill until, in the high stages, they do not turn blue at all.

 Super Pac-Man also features bonus stages in Stage 3, Stage 7, and every fourth stage thereafter, where there are no ghosts, a time limit, and Pac-Man is in Super form throughout the stage.
 Your goal is to eat all of the prizes in the given time limit.
+As with gameplay on the regular levels, you don't need to eat all (or any) of the keys.
 You are awarded the remaining time in the counter as points for successfully eating everything.
 With each Bonus stage, the walls and gates change color.

 2) As a tribute to the first intermission from the original game, Pac-Man enters from the right, and is followed by what appears to be a super version of Blinky.
 After they exit to the left, a super Blinky reappears from the left in his blue form, and is now followed by an even larger version of Super Pac-Man.
 This intermission is played after Stage 6.